 At first glance, you might only see two: Standing feet together, arms outstretched and standing feet apart arms lifted.
 But part of the genius of Leonardo's depiction is that the superimposed body allows for views of 16 combinations of these outstretched limbs.

 Recreations can be found far and wide, but the original is too fragile and important to be on permanent display.
 Vitruvian Man is typically kept under lock and key at the Gallerie dell'Accademia in Venice.
-An exhibition held in 2013 offered the first chance in 30 years to see Vitruvian Man.
-In its off time, the only way to view Leonardo's sensational sketch is to request special permission for a private session to the Office of Drawings and Prints.
+An exhibition held in 2013 offered the first chance in 30 years to see Vitruvian Man, and in 2019, the Gallerie put on a 3-month exhibition in honor of the 500th anniversary of Leonardo's death.
+Any other time, the only way to view Leonardo's sensational sketch is to request special permission for a private session to the Office of Drawings and Prints.